drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/why/main.md

 > too much about the appearance of their documents but to concentrate on getting
 > the right content.

-We will learn more about $\LaTeX$ in the later part of this course but for now we only need to know that it we can use $\LaTeX$ to write an instruction for Jupyter to display mathematics.
+We will learn more about $\LaTeX$ in the later part of this book but for now we only need to know that it we can use $\LaTeX$ to write an instruction for Jupyter to display mathematics.

 (why_do_we_use_brackets_instead_of_dollars_for_latex)=

 ## Can I use `\(` and `\)` instead of `$` for LaTeX?

 You will see in some places that `\(`, `\)` or `\[`, `\]` can be used as